Skip to content

 LeftRight

-Handala Hack, an Iranian-aligned group linked by Palo Alto Networks' Unit 42 threat intelligence team to Iran's Ministry of Intelligence and Security (VEVAK), claimed Thursday that it conducted a destructive wiper attack on Stryker Corporation, a US medical technology company whose surgical equipment, implants, and operating-room systems are used in hospitals across 79 countries.
-The group claims to have erased data from 200,000 systems and extracted 50 terabytes of data.
-Stryker disclosed a "global disruption to the company's Microsoft environment" in an SEC filing.
-Login screens across the company displayed the Handala logo.
+Handala Hack, an Iranian-aligned cyber group linked by Palo Alto Networks to Iran's Ministry of Intelligence, claimed a destructive wiper attack on US medical technology company Stryker Corporation on 11 March.
+The group claims erasure of data from 200,000 systems across 79 countries and extraction of 50 terabytes of data.
+Stryker disclosed a 'global disruption to the company's Microsoft environment' in an SEC filing.
+Login screens displayed the Handala logo.
+Stated motive: retaliation for the Minab school strike.

 Closing comments